jakobzhao/geog4572/labs/lab02/readme.md

 ### 2.12 Working with Libraries

 Unless you want to become a JavaScript master, most often, you will be working with a library that is already written.
 A library is a collection of pre-written JavaScript with allows for easier development of JavaScript based applications.
 Libraries are packages of code that when loaded into your document allow access to the objects of that code.
-In this class, we are primarily going to be using three JavaScript libraries: `jQuery`, `Leaflet`, and `Cesium`.
+In this class, we are primarily going to be using three JavaScript libraries: `jQuery`, `Leaflet`, and `D3`.

 What are these used for?

 - jQuery is great for adding user interaction and making calls to other websites, for example, you can easily use it to load data.
 [Visit the jQuery homepage](http://jquery.com/).
 In this course, we will use JQuery quite often in manipulating document elements and requesting data from remote servers.

-Adding jQuery to your webpage is done by including the following line of code at the bottom of your body section.
+Adding jQuery to your webpage is done by including the following line of code at the bottom of your head section.
 Please put this in your page.

 ```js
 <script src="//code.jquery.com/jquery-1.12.0.min.js"></script>
 ```

 - Leaflet is an easy to use mapping library that makes web maps for displaying geospatial data.
-- Cesium is a javascript library to make virtual global.
+- D3 is a javascript library to make web based graphics.

 ## 3. Deliverable